Gluten Free Zucchini Bread | Moist, Tender, Naturally Dairy-Free!

 The batter at this point will be relatively pourable, and smooth except for the shredded zucchini that hasn't been pureed.
 It will also be light green in color.

-All that's left is to mix in the chocolate chips tossed in some of the dry ingredients, transfer the batter to a greased, lined standard loaf pan, and top with more chocolate chips.
+Mix in the chocolate chips tossed in some of the dry ingredients, transfer the raw zucchini bread batter to a greased, lined standard loaf pan, and top with more chocolate chips.
 Bake until a toothpick inserted in the center comes out mostly clean, maybe with a few moist crumbs attached.

 Don't skip pureeing some of the zucchini